Arnaudvz/webbeheer-translation/README.md

 ### Configuration

-Publish the config & migration and edit as necessary.
+Publish the config & migrations.
+You can change the table schema by editing the published migration & configuration file.

 ```bash
 	php artisan publish:config swisnl/webbeheer-translation